 The moment my kiddos were able to support their own heads, I hiked with them strapped into a Kelty child carrier.
 Around age two, they each became too antsy and too heavy for the carrier.
 Like their mama, they preferred to be on the ground exploring.

 Fast forward a few years and my kids still love hiking.
-In fact, tackling kid friendly hikes is one of our favorite ways to spend time together.
+In fact, tackling kid-friendly and beginner hikes is one of our favorite ways to spend time together.

 After several years of (mostly*) successful family hiking trips, we’ve learned some things that make it easier and more enjoyable for everyone.
 Note that I said easier, not easy — we are talking about young children here, after all.